 Andrew N. Krinsky is a highly regarded commercial litigator and a founding member of Tarter Krinsky & Drogin LLP.
-He is a member of the firm’s Executive Committee and is Chairman of the litigation practice.
+He is a member of the firm’s Executive Committee and is chair of the Litigation practice.

 Andrew is a trusted advisor to some of the most influential and creative leaders in their respective industries.
 His approach to dispute a resolution is based entirely on the goals of his clients.

-He is a loyal and passionate advocate for his clients.
-Andrew is heavily involved in the real estate, manufacturing, professional and financial service sectors, among others, and has represented many prominent businesses, organizations, governmental agencies and individual clients in commercial and business litigation.
+As a loyal and passionate advocate for his clients, Andrew is heavily involved in the real estate, manufacturing, professional and financial service sectors, among others, and has represented many prominent businesses, organizations, governmental agencies and individual clients in commercial and business litigation.
 He has handled many successful prosecutions and defenses of significant precedent-setting cases.

 Andrew’s many accomplishments include the successful prosecution and defense of complex litigation involving: